-In order to provide for the health and safety of each child, the Fort Recovery Public Preschool will -
+To provide for the health and safety of each child, the Fort Recovery Public Preschool will -

 - 1. Require parents upon registration to show proof of the child's: - Immunization record exemption forms are available (Appendix 4) - Birth certificate official certificate provided by department of statistics - Social Security Card - 2.
 Completed medical statement provided by a physician, physician's assistant, clinical nurse specialist, or certified nurse. - i.
 The parent shall provide, prior to the date of admission or not later than thirty days after date of admission, and every thirteen months from the date of examination a report affirming that the child is in suitable condition for enrollment in the program. - ii.
-This statement cannot be completed more than six months before the start of school for children three years old or more than twelve months before the start of school for children four and five years old.
-(Appendix 5).
+This statement cannot be completed more than twelve months before the start of school (Appendix 5).
 Two months before the expired medical examination the parent will be notified of the upcoming expiration date of medical statement.
 The parent will be required to schedule a well-child check and inform their child's teacher of the appointment date to meet this requirement. - iii.
 Parents are encouraged to also discuss with their medical professional the importance of lead and hemoglobin screens to be completed with their preschool comprehensive health screenings.
 Importance of knowing lead and hemoglobin levels are shared with parents at the registration meeting.
 (Appendix 6) - iv.
 Parents are encouraged to visit a dentist for dental screens.
 A local dentist is invited to the preschool in September to screen students who are part of the reduced tuition program when needed.
 The minimal charge is deducted from the preschool account. - v.
 Parents who are unable to complete their child's preschool examination are given the Mercer County Resource Handbook to help them find available agencies to assist parents find medical insurance coverage and/or physicians to help with this requirement.
 Parents can also work with the preschool director to find local agencies to assist with cost of examinations. - vi.
 Teachers and/or assistant teachers will weigh and measure each student in the fall and again in the spring.
 The Mercer County Celina Health Department will screen vision and hearing at the Early ID screening or within 60 business days of start of school.
 The Mercer County Educational Service Center will screen speech and language at the Early ID screening or within 60 business days of start of school.
 All data is shared with parents through phone calls or at parent teacher conferences held before Thanksgiving.
-Referrals letters are also sent to parents by the ESC and MCCHD. - 3.
-Parents are also required to complete necessary registration forms such as a Child Enrollment Information Form, Blanket Permission Form, Transportation Authorization Form, and Emergency Medical through FinalForms.
-(Appendix 7,9,10)
+Referrals letters are also sent to parents by the ESC and MCCHD. - vii.
+Parents are notified in writing within twenty-four hours when a child is injured.
+Staff maintain a log of injury reports. - 3.
+Parents are also required to complete necessary registration forms such as a Child Enrollment Information Form, Permission Form, Transportation Authorization Form, and Emergency Medical through FinalForms.
+(Appendix 7,9,10) - 4.
+The program is to comply with the Family Educational Rights and Privacy Act (FERPA.20 USC 1232g) and its implementing regulations at 34 C.F.R.
+Part 99 section 3319.321 of the Revised Code, and section 5104.038 of the Revised Code. - 5.
+School districts with children who meet the definition of "homeless under the McKinney-Vento Homeless Assistance Act (42 USC 11431 et seq.) are to comply with paragraph (F) (13) of section 3313.64 of the Revised Code.